b-e-p/bep/README.md

 ## The Big Picture

-#### tl;dr
-Bep provides a very simple way to install, update and run the absolute newest versions (bleeding edge development versions) of any particular set of Python packages.

 #### Bep is useful for a couple key reasons:

 1. Packages installed with Bep are put into the default installation area under the user's home directory, thus Bep doesn't mess with anything installed at the system-level.
 Meaning, packages installed with Bep won't get mixed in with stable versions of packages that were installed from package managers.

 2. Bep lets you install several versions/branches of the same package side-by-side and allows you to easily switch between them.

 ### The gist of it...